 Managing data comes with special requirements, from specific regulatory issues to simply maintaining customer trust.
 Portworx lets you move at DevOps speed while maintaining your apps’ security requirements.

-Portworx provides highly secure, key-managed encryption that integrates with popular key management systems like AWS KMS and Hashicorp Vault.
+Portworx provides highly secure, key-managed encryption for Docker volumes that integrates with popular key management systems like AWS KMS and Hashicorp Vault.
 Encryption can be applied to any application and is independent of the cloud infrastructure.

 Portworx provides access controls and security for data at rest as well as data in flight.
 Move fast, but move securely.

 Your DevOps team can’t wait days or weeks for Docker volume storage provisioning just to deploy their applications.
 Portworx makes your stateful containers as easy to deploy and manage as the stateless parts of your app.

 Portworx solves the Docker data volume automation challenge with deep integration into the leading container schedulers so you can build, ship, and run reliable data services at DevOps speed.
 Whether it’s containers with Docker, pods with Kubernetes, or apps with Mesos, Portworx lets you run stateful workloads natively from your scheduler of choice.

 Portworx is lightweight to install and can be deployed as a container with your scheduler or DevOps tool of choice, including Terraform, Ansible, and Chef.
 Once deployed to your Kubernetes, Mesos, or Swarm cluster, Portworx automatically assembles storage resources and provides container-granular volumes to your applications.